-Dr. Merali utilizes an integrative approach to individual counselling, drawing on evidence-based strategies from Cognitive-Behavioural Therapy, Solution-Focused Therapy, Acceptance and Commitment Therapy, and Multicultural Counselling and Therapy (MCT).
+Dr. Merali utilizes an integrative approach to individual counselling, drawing on evidence-based strategies from Cognitive-Behavioural Therapy, Acceptance and Commitment Therapy, and Multicultural Counselling and Therapy (MCT).
 When working with couples, Dr. Merali integrates the two most effective couples therapy approaches (The Gottman Method and Emotionally Focused Couples Therapy) with Family Systems Theory and MCT to respond to variations in family structure, relationships, roles, values, and experiences across cultures and diverse intersecting identities.

 Dr. Merali served as the Director of Clinical Training for the Doctoral Program in Counselling Psychology Accredited by the Canadian Psychological Association, as well as the Coordinator for all Counselling Psychology Graduate Programs at the University of Alberta for the 5 year period from September 2008 to April 2013, including the Master’s thesis-based, course-based, and School Counselling programs.
 She has resumed the role of Coordinator and Director for the School Counselling Master’s Program since September 2017.